What Is a Product Roadmap? (With Tools and Templates)

 A workflow is a map for getting work done.
 The product roadmap is the map for where your product is going.
 It already seems like they have a lot in common, so what is the product roadmap workflow, then?
 In simple terms, it’s how you organize the work that goes into building your product roadmap.

 That work can seem pretty simple when you’re starting out.
 Just take your product strategy, distill it into a couple of initiatives, and boom, you’ve got a roadmap.
-But in the same way that no plan survives contact with the enemy your you’ll have to adjust it once your product hits the road.
+But in the same way that no plan survives contact with the enemy, you’ll have to adjust your strategy once your product hits the road.
 The product roadmap workflow represents the continuous adjustments and re-prioritization of the roadmap.
 Here are some ways you can improve this workflow:

 The best product roadmap templates from around the web